blakeruprecht/blakeruprecht.github.io/content/train.md

 	- Size: for show (a result of getting stronger/more enduring)

 All exercises hit both, but to varying degrees.
 Power lifting focuses on resistance to build strength, and hard sets build anaerobic cardio as well.
 Sprinting builds anaerobic cardio, and some muscle as well.
 Pushups build muscle, and sometimes muscular and anaerobic endurance.
 Jogging builds aerobic endurance.

-Consistency is the first key to training, and the second is recovery.
-It doesn't matter if you have the best training program in the world, if you're not eating enough calories and protein, not drinking enough water, or not getting enough sleep, you won't make progress.
-Consistency and recovery are what matter.
-You can train for 15 mins per day and get fit as hell if you are consistent and recover well.
-You can train for 1 hour per day and get out of shape if you aren't consistent and don't recover well.

 ## Simple Cardio Training:
 - Run two miles, 3x per week.
 Run at a slow pace where you can breathe using only your nose.
 If you're feeling really good, run faster if you want.
 Or don't.
 Add in a sprint or two at the end for an awesome boost.